ochufy/curewell-api/README.md

 # curewellAPI

-API for the Curewell hospital management application.
+API for the Curewell hospital management application using Entity Framework Core.